Working in creativity training has its perks – including, it turns out, being able to take your little one along to Cannes Lions…

-So that year I was not bleary eyed from the rosé or nights out on the Croisette, rather getting up in the night, but it was what I felt comfortable doing at the time.
-My son is now 9 and asking if he can come this time too!
+So that year I was bleary from getting up in the middle of the night (rather than the rosé or nights out on the Croisette).
+But it was what I felt comfortable doing at the time.
+My son is now nine… and asking if he can come this time, too!

-It really was a brilliant career highlight, reviewing thousands of pieces of creative work and having to hone my skills on how to evaluate, judge and discuss creative ideas.
-Often in the jury room you find yourself arguing the case for an idea (which of course is not your own) if it comes down to the wire and fighting for it objectively.
+That 2014 adventure really was a brilliant career highlight, reviewing thousands of pieces of creative work and having to hone my skills on how to evaluate, judge and discuss creative ideas.
+Often in the jury room you find yourself arguing the case for an idea (which of course is not your own).
+Especially if it comes down to the wire and you’re fighting for it objectively.

 As the saying goes: “Give me six hours to chop down a tree and I will spend the first four sharpening the axe”

-So this year I am delighted and honoured to have been asked to host the content in the Debussy Theatre at Cannes for a whole week – so I’ll get up close and personal with amazing brand marketers, talent and creatives from across the world.
-26 sessions of brainfood over 4 days.
+So this year I am delighted and honoured to have been asked to host the content in the Debussy Theatre at Cannes for a whole week.
+It means I’ll get up close and personal with some amazing brand marketers, talent and creatives from across the world.
+It’s a total of 26 sessions of brainfood over four days.